 This guide will take you through the process of importing and working with Area Targets in Unity.
-By importing the Unity package that is created from the Area Target Generator (ATG) or using the Vuforia Area Target Creator app (VATC) you will be able to design and develop environment-based AR experiences for Unity’s supported platforms.
+By importing the Unity package that is created from the Area Target Generator (ATG) or using the Vuforia Creator app (VCA) you will be able to design and develop environment-based AR experiences for Unity’s supported platforms.

-If you have your own Area Target ready and at hand as a *.unitypackage you can begin with the following steps.
+If you have your own Area Target ready as a *.unitypackage you can begin with the following steps.